 Now that EMV chip cards are becoming standard in the United States, you may find that you need to upgrade to EMV capable card readers.
 Check out our article Taking EMV Chip Cards with a Smartphone or Virtual Terminal for more information.

-Receipt or standard printers may also be compatible with virtual terminals, allowing you to easily print a receipt for a customer, or to print reports for your own business management tasks.
+Receipt or standard printers may also be compatible with virtual terminals.
+That allows you to easily print a receipt for a customer, or to print reports.

 Costs for virtual terminals vary greatly, depending on your processor and their pricing model.
 Virtual terminals may have a monthly charge, a per-transaction fee, a percentage markup, or other costs.
 Some companies will offer a free virtual terminal as part of a package when you pay for a payment gateway.
 Be sure to carefully review quotes and fees from your processor.